 Strength represents the physical capabilities of the character.
-It affects how much damage is done in combat, as well as determining how much weight the character can lift or carry.
+It affects how much damage weapons cause, as well as determining how much weight the character can lift or carry.
 Warriors usually have a very high strength score.

 Agility represents the manual dexterity of the character, as well as balance, grace, and the ability to dodge and get out of harm’s way.
-It affects how well the character attacks and defends in physical combat.
-Rogues usually have a very high agility score.
+It affects how well the character attacks and defends in physical combat, how sneaky the character is, Rogues usually have a very high agility score.

 Health represents to overall toughness of the character, how much damage they can sustain before dying, as well as their resistance to poison and disease.
 It is an extremely important characteristic for all characters, but it is especially important for warriors.

 Speed represents the reaction and movement abilities of characters.
 It determines when characters act in combat, as well as how far they can move in a turn.
-A character can move a number of feet equal to their speed score every round.
 Some characters with exceptionally high speed scores can attack more than once every round.
-Characters with a speed score of 70 or above can attack twice per round (three times if dual wielding or using unarmed combat), and characters with a speed score of 100 can attack three times (four if dual wielding or using unarmed combat).

 Intelligence represents the memory, knowledge, mental acuity, and “book smarts” of characters.
 It determines how well characters solve problems, take tests, and make connections between different people and events.
-It is one of the three characteristics (along with wisdom and charisma) that mages might use for casting spells.
+It is one of the three characteristics that mages can use for casting spells.

 Wisdom represents the intuition, insight, and “street smarts” of characters.
-It determines how well characters understand people and animals.
-It is one of the three characteristics (along with intelligence and charisma) that mages might use for casting spells.
+It determines how well characters understand people and animals, how well they notice characters using stealth, and how quickly they notice hidden or secret things in their environment.
+It is one of the three characteristics that mages can use for casting spells.

 Charisma represents the charm, leadership, and “people skills” of characters.
 It determines how easily the character can influence others, intimidate enemies, and talk their way out of tricky situations.
-It is one of three characteristics (along with intelligence and wisdom) that mages might use for casting spells, and it is the governing characteristic for conjurers.
+It is the characteristic that conjurers use for summoning spirits, and it is one of the three characteristics that mages can use for casting spells.

 Willpower represents the mental toughness of characters.
 It determines how well characters defend against magical attacks, as well as how much mental and emotional damage they can withstand before succumbing to despair.
 It is a very important characteristic of all characters.